jhb300/project_submission_hai_performer/README.md

 The project is divided into 3 separate workstreams:

-1. Data Collection:
+1. Data Collection
-2. Data Engineering:
+2. Data Engineering
-3. Modelling:
+3. Modelling

 The contents and scope of each is described in the respective subsections below: